tdauth/dmdf/README.md

 The model, texture and sound resources are not part of this repository.
 Download the installation setup from the [ModDB](http://www.moddb.com/mods/warcraft-iii-the-power-of-fire/downloads) to install all resources files.

+## Formats <a name="formats"></a>
+Warcraft III brings several custom file formats which have to be understood to modify the game properly.

+### JASS <a name="formats_jass"></a>
+[JASS](https://en.wikipedia.org/wiki/JASS) is the scripting language used by Warcraft III to define the logic of a game.
+Warcraft III contains the two files `common.j` and `common.ai` which declare native functions which can be used in JASS scripts.
+The script `Blizzard.j` contains JASS functions and variables which are used for Blizzard's own Warcraft III maps.
+They are based on the native functions.
+JASS is statically typed, event-driven and procedural.
+It allows defining functions and global variables.
+Types are only defined as native types.
+Objects which have to be deleted manually extend the type `agent` since patch 1.24b.

+### vJass <a name="formats_vjass"></a>
+[vJass](http://www.wc3c.net/vexorian/jasshelpermanual.html) is a scripting language based on Warcraft III's scripting language JASS.
+It adds new features like object oriented programming to the scripting language and is implemented by several compilers which translate the vJass code into JASS code.

+The first and probably most popular compiler is the [JassHelper](http://www.wc3c.net/showthread.php?t=88142).
+It has also been used for The Power of Fire.

+By now other approaches with a better syntax exist like Wurst which has not been there when the project was started.
+It is highly unlikely that the modification will change its core scripting language since too much code is based on it.
+Besides it has been tested with a specific version of the JassHelper, so there would be a risk of losing functionality or even missing features in the new scripting language.

+The size of the modification helped to find the limits of vJass and to make usage of nearly all features.
+I even wrote many posts on Wc3C.net to improve the language and to report bugs.

+### MPQ <a name="formats_mpq"></a>
+Warcraft III uses the format [MPQ](https://en.wikipedia.org/wiki/MPQ) for custom data archives.
+Therefore, The Power of Fire provides a custom file called `War3Mod.mpq` with all required resources such as models, textures, icons and sound files.
+This file is automatically loaded by Warcraft III when put into its directory.
+It is also automatically loaded by the World Editor.
+There is several third-party libraries for accessing MPQ archives such as [StormLib](https://github.com/ladislav-zezula/StormLib) and [wc3lib](https://github.com/tdauth/wc3lib) (only reading).

 ## Windows Setup <a name="windows"></a>
 The batch scripts from the folder `src/Scripts` work on volume `F:` (previously on volume `E:`) and expect the following folders: